+In this post, we discuss how to wire a 50-amp RV outlet… so that anyone with a 50-amp RV can plug in right at home (a 30-amp RV can also use it by using a dogbone adapter).
 Is this a DIY job?
-If you’re comfortable and have experience working with electrical systems, installing a 50 amp outlet can be a DIY job.
-But if you lack expertise in this area, we suggest calling on a professional to wire your 50 amp breaker and outlet.
+If you’re comfortable and have experience working with electrical systems, installing a 50-amp outlet CAN be a DIY job.
+If you’re doing the job yourself, it’s important to take your time and be sure to wire the outlet correctly and safely.
+However, if you lack expertise in this area, we suggest consulting a professional to wire everything up instead.
 Electricity is one of those areas that can be dangerous if you don’t know what you’re doing.

-- 1) What Is a 50 Amp RV Outlet?
+- 1) What Is a 50-Amp RV Outlet?

 - 2) What Are the Benefits of Knowing How to Wire a 50-Amp RV Outlet?